Nergis Mavalvala

 Nergis Mavalvala (born 1968) is a Pakistani-American astrophysicist.
-She is the Curtis and Kathleen Marble Professor of Astrophysics at the Massachusetts Institute of Technology (MIT), where she is also the Dean of the university's School of Science.
+She is the Curtis and Kathleen Marble Professor of Astrophysics at the Massachusetts Institute of Technology (MIT), where she is also the dean of the university's school of science.
 She was previously the Associate Head of the university's Department of Physics.
 Mavalvala is best known for her work on the detection of gravitational waves in the Laser Interferometer Gravitational-Wave Observatory (LIGO) project, and for the exploration and experimental demonstration of macroscopic quantum effects such as squeezing in optomechanics.
 She was awarded a MacArthur Fellowship in 2010.

-Early life
+Early life and education

 Mavalvala was born in Lahore, but primarily raised in Karachi, Pakistan.
 She attended the Convent of Jesus and Mary, Karachi, where she received her O-Level and A-Level qualifications.
 She moved to the United States in 1986 and enrolled at Wellesley College, where she received a bachelor's degree in physics and astronomy in 1990.
-She then joined Dr. Rainer Weiss's group in the MIT physics department and received her PhD in 1997.
+She then joined Rainer Weiss's group in the MIT physics department and received her PhD in 1997.
 Born to a Parsi family that practiced Zoroastrianism, Mavalvala was the younger of the two children.